It sounds like an internet meme, but this one is IRL.

-“People can punch Nicolas Cage, they can hug Nicolas Cage but no one will ever break Nicolas Cage.
-Ever!”
 Like their previous masterpieces, this gargantuan homage to the ultra-prolific US actor was inspired by memes, mostly aping his shape-shifting prowess and apish off-camera antics.

 To date, the 51-year old Cage has acted in 82 films.
 He has embodied an erratic baker with a wooden hand in Moonstruck, a romantic suicidal alcoholic in Leaving Las Vegas, both Charlie and Donald Kauffman in Adaptation, and a swashbuckling cryptologist in the National Treasure series… (We could go on.)

 “Throughout internet history, we’ve seen Nicolas Cage lose his shit and be everyone, but we’ve never seen Nicolas Cage in a cage,” explain the artists in this trippy promo video:

 The life-size installation looks like a bouncy striped prison cell where visitors can come face-to-face with a giant effigy of the actor.